O Armatolos: Synopsis

 "O Armatolos" tells the story of the death of a legendary hero who protected the villagers from Gheg Albanian (Ghegis) gangs.
 It is set in the middle of the 19th century in Western Macedonia, specifically the region between Galichnik, Reka, and the village Stan, all in present-day North Macedonia).

-Based on the motif of the folk songs about Kuzman Kapidan, the theme of the poem develops into nine parts.
+Based on the motif of the folk songs about Kuzman Kapidan, the poem's theme develops into nine parts.
 The first part tells about the tragic struggle and death of the hero Kuzman.
-In the second part, Kuzman' mother expects her son's return from battle, not knowing that he has died.
+In the second part, Kuzman's mother expects her son's return from battle, not knowing that he has died.
 The third part tells of the pain that the enemies of the peasants have caused by bringing the inanimate body of Kuzman into the village.
 It is in this part that the poem's most popular line "screams can be heard from Galichnik in Reka" is used, as an allusion to the sorrow of the people.
-In the fourth part, the author returns to the scenes of Kuzman' last battle and his demise.
+In the fourth part, the author returns to the scenes of Kuzman's last battle and his demise.
 Through the fifth part, the attackers pay due respect to Kuzman by pledging not to attack his home village.
-Kuzman's mother removes the curse she had said towards the village enemies and forgives them, requiring the Gheg Albanians not to attack the Reka people any more.
+Kuzman's mother removes the curse she had said towards the village enemies and forgives them, requiring the Gheg Albanians not to attack the Reka people anymore.
 In the sixth part, the grieving mother of Kuzman takes center stage and details the genealogical tree of the hero.
 This section notes Kuzman's lover Cveta.
 The seventh part tells how the hero's mother orders the villagers to bury Kuzman and the other fighters together with all honors.
-The scene of the eight part takes place at the home of Kuzman' fiancee, and details her grief that eventually causes her to become a nun.
+The scene of the eighth part takes place at the home of Kuzman's fiancee and details her grief that eventually causes her to become a nun.
 The ninth part marks the end of the piece, in which the everlasting glory of Kuzman is extolled.

-The poem was well received by 19th century Greek critics.
-Grigor Parlichev received the epithet "second Homer" from the academics of the Athens University.
-Today, the literally work is considered one of the finest in the creation of the Bulgarian literature and regarded in North Macedonia as the seminal work in the modern national awakening of Macedonians.
-However, Parlichev was criticized by fellow Bulgarian writers such as Kuzman Shapkarev and Dimitar Miladinov for using Greek rather than Slavic language.